 Risk identification involves defining things that could cause a loss to an organisation, such as:

-- Existing and planned security measures (or ‘controls’)
+- Existing and planned security measures, also known as ‘controls’;

-- The potential consequences of those risks to the business (data breach).
+- The potential consequences of those risks to the business.

 Risk assessment: risk identification + risk estimation + risk evaluation

 The risk assessment process enables the risk assessor to make decisions while taking the organisation’s objectives into account.

 The risk assessment includes the above two stages for risk analysis, but also includes an additional step, which refers to risk evaluation.

 In the risk evaluation phase, the level of risk is compared against the risk evaluation criteria and the risk acceptance criteria, which were defined during the context establishment phase.

 The risk evaluation compares each level of risk against the risk acceptance criteria and prioritises the list of risks with plans for treating the risks.